Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Problem Formulation

 which can be expanded as

-Thus, the system being estimated is an infinite impulse response (IIR) system with a single pole $\alpha$, while the ESN attempts to estimate this IIR system with a weighted combination of $M$ IIR systems, each characterized by a pole $\beta_m$.
-This problem can also be characterized as a system ``simulation'' problem, whereby a linear ESN with a reservoir of non-interconnected neurons attempts to reproduce the output of the unknown LTI system belonging to a known model family, in this case, a single-pole IIR system.
-This ``system simulation'' problem is visually depicted in Fig.~\ref{fig:LTI_system_simulation}.
+Thus, the system being estimated is an infinite impulse response (IIR) system with a single pole $\alpha$, where the ESN attempts to estimate this IIR impulse response as a weighted combination of $M$ IIR impulse responses characterized by the random poles $\{\beta_m \}$, which are kept fixed during training of the output weights $\{W_m \}$ and during test.
+This problem can be characterized as a system ``approximation'' or ``identification'' problem, whereby a linear ESN with a reservoir of non-interconnected neurons with randomly generated or configured weights attempts to reproduce the output of the unknown LTI system belonging to a known model family, in this case, a single-pole IIR system.
+The problem setup is depicted in Fig.~\ref{fig:LTI_system_simulation}.